Fudan-iGEM/2025-wiki/pages/education.md

 **Overview**

-Children often know they should wash their hands before meals, but many do not fully understand *why*.
-While “bacteria” may be a familiar word, the microbial world often feels invisible and abstract.
-This workshop was designed to help children realize that microbes are everywhere — in the environment, on our hands, and even inside our bodies — and to show how they can be both helpful and harmful.
+Children know they should wash their hands, but often don’t understand why.
+To make the invisible microbial world tangible, our workshop showed that microbes are everywhere—on our hands, in the environment, and inside our bodies—and can be both helpful and harmful.
+We aimed to connect microbes with daily life, explain their role in disease, and introduce microbial resistance in an age-appropriate way.

-Beyond simply introducing what microbes are, we also wanted participants to connect microbes with everyday life, understand their link to diseases, and gain an age-appropriate introduction to microbial resistance.
-The goal was to give children a more comprehensive and balanced perspective on microorganisms.

 **Education Design**